michaelkeevildown/neo4j-super-node/ARTICULATION_POINTS.md

 WHERE p.articulationPoint = 1
 WITH p, COUNT { (p)<-[:HAS_PHONE]-() } AS connections
 RETURN
-    p.number AS PhoneNumber,
+    p.phoneNumber AS PhoneNumber,
     connections AS ConnectedCustomers,
     CASE
-        WHEN p.number CONTAINS '000' THEN '🗑️ Default'
+        WHEN p.phoneNumber CONTAINS '000' THEN '🗑️ Default'
-        WHEN p.number CONTAINS '999' THEN '🗑️ Test'
+        WHEN p.phoneNumber CONTAINS '999' THEN '🗑️ Test'
         WHEN connections > 3 THEN '⚠️ Investigate'
         ELSE '✅ Legitimate'
     END AS Classification